 Protocol is essential to the proper management of your crisis communications efforts.
 Sabina Gault, CEO of Konnect Public Relations, said each member of your response team should understand their responsibilities and know whether to take a proactive or reactive approach in their media coverage of the incident.

-"Whatever the strategy is, the company must relay protocol to any and all persons who could be approached to speak on their behalf," Gault told Business News Daily.
+"Whatever the strategy is, the company must relay protocol to any and all persons who could be approached to speak on their behalf," said Gault.
 "This means informing all employees, stakeholders, board members, etc., of who is to be speaking with [the] media and how they are to direct any inquiries.
-This will save the company from having to explain comments from any unofficial company representatives later on down the line."
+This will save the company from having to explain comments from any unofficial company representatives later."

 However, in some instances, it may be better not to release a statement, said Bill Pinkel, account director at Reputation Management.
 It's important to be patient while still being responsive, and not to make too many statements.